roel4ez/blog/docs/articles/git-cherry-pick.md

 in your day-to-day work.
 Also, when you are really stuck with git, refer to
 <https://ohshitgit.com> for quick help!

-## Creating a PR
+## Creating a Pull Request

-One of the main requests that OSS repository owners have when submitting PRs is that you use a small number of commits that fixes one specific issue.
-This is a *good thing*™️, as it makes it easier for the maintainer to review the PR and make sure it can be merged without issues.
+One of the requests I've seen OSS repository owners make when reviewing PRs is that you use a small number of commits that fixes **one specific issue**.
+Generally, this is a *good thing*™️, as it makes it easier for the maintainer to review the PR and make sure it can be merged without issues.
+It also facilitates rolling back potential regressions that weren't caught by the tests for example.

-But what happens when the feedback on your PR is:
+So what happens when the feedback on your PR is:

 > LGTM, but it would be better to separate these changes into two PRs".

- Great, now what? 🤔
+ Great, now what? 🤔 You've worked so long on this and now you have to do everything again?

 ## Cherries 🍒

 No worries, this is where `git cherry-pick` comes to the rescue.
-The [official documentation](https://git-scm.com/docs/git-cherry-pick) describes it as "Apply the changes introduced by some existing commits", but how do we use it in practice?
+The [official documentation](https://git-scm.com/docs/git-cherry-pick) describes it as `"Apply the changes introduced by some existing commits"`, but how do we use it in practice?

-Let's take the following situation for example, where the ask is to make two PRs: one that contains C1, and one that contains everything starting from C2.
+Let's take the following situation for example, where the ask is to make two PRs: one that contains commit C1, and one that contains all commits starting from C2.
 How do we get from this:

 ```mermaid